oasis-tcs/openc2-usecases/Cybercom-Plugfest/sbom-github.md

     }
 }
 ```
 Note this particular example is XML jammed into JSON so probably not escaped correctly.
+This is the actual CycloneDx SBoM for a Raspberry Pi running "blinky" (the IoT equivilent to "Hello World" - it blinks the one LED on a Raspberry Pi)